-Anthony Mallott has been serving as Sealaska President and CEO since May 2014.
+Anthony Mallott has served as Sealaska President and CEO since May 2014.
 He earned a bachelor’s degree in industrial engineering from Stanford University.
 He came to Sealaska in 2006 to serve as Sealaska’s Chief Investment Officer and Treasurer.

 Mallott has deep experience in financial and investment management.
 As chief investment officer, he was responsible for the direction of treasury activities of the company and the management of corporate investment funds.
 Prior to Sealaska, he was a vice president within Bank of America’s capital markets, working in the portfolio and risk strategy group for 10 years.